brenoslivio/Sound-Chaser-Store/README.md

     - **Saving correctly filled with valid data**: The payment and address information will be saved successfully without emitting any alerts.

+- Admin area

+    - **Visualize and remove admins in the site**: The admin can successfully view the admins and remove admins after providing their password.

+    - **Visualize and remove products in the admin area**: The admin can successfully view the products and remove products after providing their password.

+    - **Visualize and remove users in the admin area**: The admin can successfully view the users and remove users after providing their password.

 ## <a id="5" /> 5.
 Build Procedures